arunmur/DubstepSublime/README.md

 			{
 				"type": "<ssh|scp>",
 				"description": "<Some description>",
-				"run": "<command to run on the devbox>"
+				"run": "<command to run on the remote>"
 			}
 		],
 		"output_to_view": {